ethanh6/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

-\*\***Are there things that seemed better on paper than acted out?**\*\*
+\*\***Are there things that seemed better on paper than acted out?**\*\* It's better when acting out by showing the actual light.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*